mpcomplete/factorio-inserter-test/README.md

 # Results

 I've included two blueprints with the best inserters.

-[This blueprint](testOffsetPerPos.bp) has a grid of inserters for every possible pickup and dropoff configuration, with the fastest offset for that configuration.
-[This one](fasterThan300.bp) has only the very fastest inserters (ones that transfer 2000 items faster than 300 ticks on my machine).
+1. [This blueprint](testOffsetPerPos.bp) has a grid of inserters for every possible pickup and dropoff configuration, with the fastest offset for that configuration.
+(Note than many configurations have multiple offsets that are equally fast.
+The blueprint includes only one offset per configuration, chosen arbitrarily from the best.)

+2. [This one](fasterThan300.bp) has only the very fastest inserters (ones that transfer 2000 items faster than 300 ticks on my machine).

+I also attempted to find a correlation between (swing angle, arm length) and cycle time.
+That attempt is in the [angleAnalyze](angleAnalyze.py) script.
+I couldn't get good results out of it, so I gave up.
+Maybe someone else can figure it out.